0xd0ni/sirs-submission/REPORT.md

 #### 2.1.2.
 Implementation

+The secure document format and its cryptography library were fully developed in Java, utilizing Maven for build automation.
+Java was chosen for its robust cryptographic functions and utilities, and because most of the Course Laboratory work was also implemented in Java.

+The cryptography library heavily utilized various Java packages, including:
+**`java.security.*`**
+**`java.crypto`**

 (_Detail the implementation process, including the programming language and cryptographic libraries used._)

 (_Include challenges faced and how they were overcome._)